OpenEvalProject/evals/manuscripts/elife-61271/v2/manuscript.md

 Importantly, the phenotypic dimensions that we infer from our fitness measurements are abstract entities.
 They represent causal effects on fitness, rather than measurable features of cells.
 For this reason, they might be called ‘fitnotypes’ (a mash of the terms ‘fitness’ and ‘phenotype’).
 Even though the fitnotypes are independent with respect to their contribution of fitness, and contribute to fitness linearly, the mapping of commonly measured features of cells (e.g. growth rate, the expression levels of growth supporting proteins like ribosomes) onto fitnotypes may be more complicated.
 For instance, a commonly measured cellular feature that has a complicated nonlinear mapping to fitness could be detected as many, linearly contributing fitnotypes.
 This is another reason that our phenotypic dimensions are not necessarily comparable to what people traditionally think of as a ‘phenotype’.

-## Using SVD to decompose the fitness matrix
+#### Using SVD to decompose the fitness matrix

 Our goal is to use fitness measurements to learn about the phenotypic effects of mutations as well as the contribution of these phenotypes to fitness in different environments.
 We conducted fitness measurements for 292 mutants in each of 45 environments and organized these data into a fitness matrix, F, where every row corresponds to a mutant, every column corresponds to an environment, and every entry is a fitness measurement.
-Because our model (see Model of phenotypes that contribute to fitness) represents fitness in a given environment as the sum of multiple phenotypes, each scaled by their contribution to fitness in that environment, we can use SVD to decompose the fitness matrix F as:PΣET=F
+Because our model (see Model of phenotypes that contribute to fitness) represents fitness in a given environment as the sum of multiple phenotypes, each scaled by their contribution to fitness in that environment, we can use SVD to decompose the fitness matrix $F$ as:

+$$
+PΣE^{T}=F
+$$

-The left hand side of this equation consists of three matrices:P, which represents the positions of the mutants in our low-dimensional model of phenotypic space, ET, which represents the contribution of a phenotype to fitness in a given environment, and Σ, a diagonal matrix representing the singular values of the fitness matrix F. Though the singular values are informative in this separation of three matrices, particularly for the amount of variation captured by each of the inferred components, we can also think of this as a decomposition into two matrices, where we fold the singular values into either the mutant phenotypes or the environment weights, as described in the main text.
-Either way, this decomposition captures the data represented in the fitness matrix F, including measurement error as well as the underlying biological signals.
+The left hand side of this equation consists of three matrices:$P$, which represents the positions of the mutants in our low-dimensional model of phenotypic space, $E^{T}$, which represents the contribution of a phenotype to fitness in a given environment, and $Σ$, a diagonal matrix representing the singular values of the fitness matrix $F$.
+Though the singular values are informative in this separation of three matrices, particularly for the amount of variation captured by each of the inferred components, we can also think of this as a decomposition into two matrices, where we fold the singular values into either the mutant phenotypes or the environment weights, as described in the main text.
+Either way, this decomposition captures the data represented in the fitness matrix $F$, including measurement error as well as the underlying biological signals.

 Importantly, the dimensions in the phenotypic model we built using SVD are detected in the order of their explanatory power.
 Moreover, the first dimension is the best, linear one-component model that explains the data (if evaluated by mean squared error).
 This is true for any set of the first k components.
 This means, for example, that the model with the first eight components is the best possible eight-component linear model for the observed data (Eckart and Young, 1936).

 One issue in this type of analysis is that adding more components always improves the explanatory power of the model, even when those components capture variation that is primarily due to measurement noise.
 This type of overfitting problem is common in statistics, and several methods have been devised to select the appropriate number of components to include.
 We use two such methods here.

-## Estimating the detection threshold using measurement error
+#### Estimating the detection threshold using measurement error

 One method to select the appropriate number of components to include in the model and prevent overfitting (i.e. prevent fitting a component that primarily represents noise) is to use measurement error as a type of control.
 This is only possible if the amount of measurement error is known.
 We estimated the amount of noise in our fitness measurements using a previously described noise model (see Noise Model) (Venkataram et al., 2016a).
 Since this noise model includes counting noise, every fitness measurement may have a different amount of noise.
 For example, mutants present at low frequency will be subject to more stochasticity resulting from counting noise.
 We used this noise model to simulate fitness tables (F) where mutant fitnesses vary exclusively due to measurement noise.
 We simulated 1000 noise-only matrices, where each entry is pulled from a normal distribution centered at zero and with variance equal to the estimated measurement noise of the corresponding entry in the true fitness matrix F. We then applied SVD to each noise-only matrix, which gave us a set of singular values generated only by noise.
 From many such simulations, we took the average size of the largest component, which reveals how much variation can be explained by a component that captures only noise.
 We found that the largest noise-components are of the size that they would capture 0.07% of variation in our true fitness matrix.
 Thus, we set this as our limit of detection.
 In other words, in order for us to include eight components in our low-dimensional model, all of them must explain more than 0.07% of the variation in fitness.
 This approach is analogous to identifying a threshold when measurement noise is known but not identical for all entries in the matrix (Josse and Sardy, 2014).

-## Estimating detection threshold using bi-cross-validation
+#### Estimating detection threshold using bi-cross-validation

 Another method for identifying the appropriate number of components is to use their predictive power.
 This method relies on the intuition that measurement error is uncorrelated across different mutants and different environments.
 Therefore, a component that represents measurement error should not contain information that can help predict the fitnesses of these mutants in new environments.
 It should also not contain information that can help predict the fitness of unstudied mutants.
 We used a bi-cross-validation scheme of the SVD devised by Owen and Perry, 2009 which divides the mutants and environments into distinct groups of training and testing sets.
-This subsequently divided our matrix of fitness measurements into four submatrices: the fitness of the training mutants in the training environments (D), the fitness of the training mutants in the testing environments (C), the fitness of the testing mutants in the training environments (B), and the fitness of the testing mutants in the testing environments (A).F=(A  Test EnvironmentsTest Mutants B  Train EnvironmentsTest MutantsC  Test EnvironmentsTrain MutantsD  Train EnvironmentsTrain Mutants)
+This subsequently divided our matrix of fitness measurements into four submatrices: the fitness of the training mutants in the training environments (D), the fitness of the training mutants in the testing environments (C), the fitness of the testing mutants in the training environments (B), and the fitness of the testing mutants in the testing environments (A).

+$$
+F=(A  _{Test Environments}^{Test Mutants} B  _{Train Environments}^{Test Mutants}C  _{Test Environments}^{Train Mutants}D  _{Train Environments}^{Train Mutants})
+$$

 We carried out SVD on the training data (submatrix D), which returned a set of singular values and corresponding components that captured the fitness data in D. We then used these components to predict the fitness of the testing mutants in the testing environments (submatrix A).
 First, we tried to predict these fitness values by only using the first component.
 That is, we fixed this first component and the first singular value for the training mutants.
 We then found the best first component for the testing environments based on the fitness values of the training mutants in these environments (i.e. using the information in submatrix C), given the constraint that the training mutants can only be represented by the one component.
 We then conducted an analogous procedure to find the first component of the testing mutants by fixing the first component of the training environments by using the information in submatrix B. Then, we tried to predict the fitness of the testing mutants in the testing environments using the first component independently fit for each.
 We subsequently repeated this procedure, giving the testing mutants access to more of the training components each time.
 If the components detected by the training components represent biological signal, then this should improve the ability to predict the fitness of the testing mutants in the testing environments.
 However, once the components primarily represent measurement error, their inclusion should harm predictive power.
 Therefore, we use the number of components with the best ability to predict the held-out data (submatrix A) as the number of components that represent biological signal in our data.

+For computational efficiency, we explicitly used the formulation proposed by Owen and Perry, 2009 for the prediction of the held-out submatrix A:

+$$
+A^=B(D^^{(k)})^{+}C
+$$

-For computational efficiency, we explicitly used the formulation proposed by Owen and Perry, 2009 for the prediction of the held-out submatrix A:A^=B(D^(k))+Cwhere (D^(k))+ denotes the Moore-Penrose inverse of the rank k approximation of sub-matrix D. This prediction is equivalent to the procedure outlined above, provided that least-squares regression is used to identify the components of the testing mutants and testing conditions, conditional upon the training components (Owen and Perry, 2009).
+where $(D^^{(k)})^{+}$ denotes the Moore-Penrose inverse of the rank k approximation of sub-matrix D. This prediction is equivalent to the procedure outlined above, provided that least-squares regression is used to identify the components of the testing mutants and testing conditions, conditional upon the training components (Owen and Perry, 2009).

 We divided our mutants into fixed training and testing sets (see Division of Mutants into Training and Testing Sets) and used these sets throughout our study.
 As for training versus testing environments, these changed depending on our goal.
 For validating the number of components to include in our phenotypic model, we held out each of the 25 subtle environmental perturbations, using it as the testing environment and the other 24 for training.
 For making predictions of the fitness of the testing mutants in the strong environmental perturbations, we used all 25 subtle environmental perturbations as the training set, though we also show how these predictions vary when each of the 25 subtle environmental perturbations is held out from the training set.

-## Division of mutants into training and testing sets
+#### Division of mutants into training and testing sets

 In order to perform bi-cross-validation on our data, we need to divide our data into training and testing sets.
 Because some mutation types, in particular diploids and Ras/PKA mutants, are present more than others in our collection of mutants, we sampled the training set such that each mutation type is represented roughly equally (see Classifying mutants by mutation type).
 Specifically, we designated half of each mutation type, with a maximum of 20 representatives of each type, as belonging to the training set.
 The remaining mutants comprise the test set.
 For example, there are 188 diploids included in the 292 adaptive mutants.
 We included 20 in the training set and 168 in the test set.
 There are 20 IRA1 nonsense mutants included in the 292, and we included 10 in the training and 10 in the test set.
 Additionally, genes that are represented only once in the set of mutations are placed in the test set.
 This results in a training set of 60 mutants and a testing set of 232 mutants (see Supplementary file 1).

-## Using simulated data to validate detection threshold estimation
+#### Using simulated data to validate detection threshold estimation

 To further validate our approach for identifying the number of detectable phenotypic components from our data, we simulate data that consists of a known number of phenotypic components k and use our methods to estimate the number of phenotypic components detectable in the data.
 To simulate the phenotype space, we place 100 mutants at random in the k-dimensional phenotype space P. The coordinates of these mutants are pulled from a uniform distribution in the n-ball (e.g. the n-ball is a sphere if there are three dimensions) centered at coordinates (1, 0, …, 0) with radius 1.
 We center the mutants at one in the first dimension and 0 in all other dimensions in order to create data similar to our empirical data where the first component captures much of the variation in fitness.
 We then similarly place 50 environments at random in the k-dimensional environmental space E. Recall that this space represents the importance of each phenotype in each environment (see Figure 3 and see Model of phenotypes that contribute to fitness).
 The environments are pulled from a uniform distribution in the n-ball centered at (1, 1,..., 1) with a small radius of 0.1 chosen such that the environmental perturbations are subtle.
 Note, for computational efficiency, we use the algorithm from Marsaglia, 1972 to pull points uniformly distributed in the n-ball.
 Next, we calculate the fitness of each of these mutants in each environment as a linear combination of the mutant’s phenotypes weighted by the contribution of each of these phenotypes to fitness in the relevant environment (see Model of phenotypes that contribute to fitness).
 We then add measurement error to these fitness values to simulate the effect that measurement uncertainty has on our ability to detect phenotypic components.
 We simulate the data with various numbers of phenotypic components (2, 3, 4, 5, 10, 20, 30, 40, and 49) and use our methods to try to estimate the number in each set.

 We find that our method for identifying the number of detectable phenotypic components from the measurement error (see Estimating the detection threshold using measurement error) accurately identifies the simulated number of phenotypic components when measurement noise is very low (Figure 3—figure supplement 1A).
 As measurement noise increases, our approach detects fewer components, as expected due to measurement noise swamping the smallest components of signal (Figure 3—figure supplement 1A).
 Bi-cross-validation, which holds out each environment and half of the mutants (see Estimating the detection threshold using bi-cross-validation), performs similarly, detecting the appropriate number of phenotypic components when measurements are sufficiently precise (Figure 3—figure supplement 1B).

-## Clustering mutants in phenotype space
+#### Clustering mutants in phenotype space

 After inferring the low-dimensional model of phenotype space using SVD, we used Uniform Manifold Approximation and Projection (UMAP) to visualize how the mutants cluster in that space.
 For this analysis, we used the eight-component phenotypic model that we built from the 60 training mutants and the 25 subtle perturbations.
 We did this to avoid the model being dominated by variation in very common mutations, specifically the diploids, which make up 188/292 of our adaptive mutants.
 We added more mutants in the visualization by finding the location of each of the testing mutants (except diploids) by least sum of squares optimization.
 To do so, we fixed the coordinates for the 25 environments and found the coordinates for each mutant that best estimated its fitness in all environments.
 To further avoid our visualization being dominated by the diploids, we included only the diploids present in the training set in our visualization.
 For UMAP, we specified that 20 neighbors are used.

 Although UMAP tends to preserve both local and global structure (McInnes et al., 2018) it is not necessarily representative of the distance between objects in high-dimensional space.
 Thus, to quantify more precisely the clustering by gene observed, we explicitly compared the median pairwise distance between these apparent clusters to 10,000 randomly chosen sets of the same size and calculated empirical p-values.
 Because there are many diploids such that they will be the most prevalent type of mutant drawn in these randomly chosen sets, we only drew from strains that have other mutations besides or in addition to diploidy.
 We use the median pairwise distance, rather than the mean, to identify the typical distance between mutants in a given cluster to reduce the influence outlier mutations that might bias the mean pairwise distance.

-## Calculation of weighted coefficient of determination
+#### Calculation of weighted coefficient of determination

 Because mutants are present in unequal numbers in the test set, standard measures of variance explained are likely to be representative of our ability to predict mutants that have many barcoded lineages present in the data, for instance diploid and IRA1 nonsense mutations.
 These measures would be less representative of mutants with few lineages present, that is TOR/Sch9 pathway mutants.
-Thus, we use a measure of predictability (R~2) that weights the contribution of each mutant to overall variance explained based on the number of lineages that share its mutation type (diploids, IRA1 nonsense, IRA1 missense, GPB2, etc.).
+Thus, we use a measure of predictability ($R~^{2}$) that weights the contribution of each mutant to overall variance explained based on the number of lineages that share its mutation type (diploids, IRA1 nonsense, IRA1 missense, GPB2, etc.).
 This effectively measures our ability to predict the fitness of each mutation type, rather than each mutant.
+For overall predictive power across all mutants and conditions, we used the measure:

+$$
+R~^{2}=1−\frac{\sumimutants\sumjconditions\frac{1}{n_{type(i)}}(f_{ij}− f_{ij}^)^{2}}{\sumimutants\sumjconditions\frac{1}{n_{type(i)}}(f_{ij}− f¯)^{2}}
+$$

-For overall predictive power across all mutants and conditions, we used the measure:R~2=1−∑imutants∑jconditions1ntype(i)(fij− fij^)2∑imutants∑jconditions1ntype(i)(fij− f¯)2where  f¯  denotes the average fitness for all evaluated mutants and evaluated conditions.
+where $ f¯ $ denotes the average fitness for all evaluated mutants and evaluated conditions.

 We used a similar measure to quantify the ability to predict fitness for each environment j.
+This is given by:

+$$
+R_{j}~^{2}=1−\frac{\sumimutants\frac{1}{n_{type(i)}}(f_{ij}− f_{ij}^)^{2}}{\sumimutants\frac{1}{n_{type(i)}}(f_{ij}− f_{j}¯)^{2}}
+$$

-This is given by:Rj~2=1−∑imutants1ntype(i)(fij− fij^)2∑imutants1ntype(i)(fij− fj¯)2where  fj¯  denotes the average fitness across all evaluated mutants in condition j.
+where $ f_{j}¯ $ denotes the average fitness across all evaluated mutants in condition j.

-Note that this measure explicitly compares a model’s fitness prediction in each environment to predictions made using the average fitness in that environment, such that if the model’s fitness prediction is the same as the average fitness, R~2 is zero.
-It is possible that a given model’s fitness prediction is worse than that of the average fitness in that environment, resulting in negative values of R~2.
+Note that this measure explicitly compares a model’s fitness prediction in each environment to predictions made using the average fitness in that environment, such that if the model’s fitness prediction is the same as the average fitness, $R~^{2}$ is zero.
+It is possible that a given model’s fitness prediction is worse than that of the average fitness in that environment, resulting in negative values of $R~^{2}$.
 In our work, negative values occur for the one-component model when predicting the fitness of mutants in some of the strong environmental perturbations.
 In particular, this occurs when fitness in that environment is uncorrelated with EC fitness, which is captured by the first component, such that the EC fitness is unable to make reasonable predictions of fitness in this environment.

 Note that we observe qualitatively similar results to this measure when we use a standard variance explained measure and exclude diploids, which dominate the test set (see Figure 4—figure supplement 4).

-## Evaluating the effect of the number of environments and mutations used
+#### Evaluating the effect of the number of environments and mutations used

 Because the detection of phenotypic components is dependent on the choice of environments and mutations used, it is important to understand how these influence the number of components we detect and our ability to predict fitness in held-out data.